-3-Dimensional Learning is at the heart of the Next Generation Science Standards.
-It represents a move away from memorization of unrelated facts toward a more student-driven approach to learning.
+The 3 dimensions of the NGSS are at the heart of the instructional shifts that come with these standards.
+3D learning in the NGSS represents a move away from the memorization of unrelated facts toward a more student-driven approach to learning.

 The disciplinary core ideas represent what a student should know by the time that they complete a unit or course.
-They most closely resemble the “old standards” because they contain facts and concepts that are needed to understanding the four main disciplines of the Next Generation Science Standards.
+In some ways, they resemble the “old standards”.
+They contain facts and concepts that are needed to understanding the four main disciplines of the NGSS.
 These are:

 - Earth and Space Science

 What are the Science and Engineering Practices (SEPs)?

 The Science and Engineering Practices are another of the three dimensions of the NGSS.

 The Science and Engineering Practices, also known as the SEPS, are designed to help your students understand and explain the Disciplinary Core Ideas.
 Therefore, I like to think of the SEPs like tools on your student’s tool belt.
 Once a student learns to use them, they can be used as needed.

 - Constructing explanations and designing solutions